Tuesday, 7 August 2018

 I just worked till Round 10 and got to the size I needed.

-So as we’re using this pattern to be the plate or container in which we hold the biscuits, decide on the colour for your plate and then we’ll make our bikkies to place on it.
+So as we’re using the granny square as the plate or container in which we hold the biscuits, decide on the colour for your plate and then we’ll make our bikkies to place on it.
 Got it?
 So go on ahead and visit the pattern sheet now.

-When you have your base done, get the cream-filled biscuit pattern at
+When you have your base done, get the cream-filled biscuit pattern here and have fun decorating your granny square.
+Use an embroidery needle to attach the tasty biscuits to the plate.

 Once you have made as many squares as you want for your blanket, use one of these joining methods for a neat join.